WlodekM/WL-client/README.md

-# WL client
+# DARK client
-Meower WL client is a client for Meower Vanilla.
+Meower DARK client is a client for Meower Vanilla.
-It adds the purple theme.
+It adds the pure dark theme.
 That's all.

 # Meower Vanilla